 Purpose and Scope

-To establish criteria, standards, and procedures for reviews of tenure-line faculty members for purposes of retention, promotion, and tenure decisions (RPT).
-To implement policies of the Utah State Board of Regents regarding such reviews, including [Regents Policy R4811, Academic Freedom, Professional Responsibility, Tenure, Termination, and Post-Tenure Review.]
-To establish departmental retention, promotion, and tenure advisory committees and describe their functions.
-To describe certain functions of the Senate Faculty Review Standards Committee, the University Promotion and Tenure Advisory Committee, the Senate Consolidated Hearing Committee, and the Senate Committee on Academic Freedom and Faculty Rights, and functions of University officers (department chairpersons, deans, cognizant vice presidents, and the President, as related to retention, promotion, and tenure reviews.
+A. Purpose: To establish criteria, standards, and procedures for reviews of tenure-line faculty members for purposes of retention, promotion, and tenure decisions (RPT).
+To implement policies of the Utah State Board of Regents regarding such reviews, including Regents Policy R4811, Academic Freedom, Professional Responsibility, Tenure, Termination, and Post-Tenure Review.
+To establish departmental retention, promotion, and tenure advisory committees and to describe their functions.
+To describe certain functions of the Senate Faculty Review Standards Committee, the University Promotion and Tenure Advisory Committee, the Senate Consolidated Hearing Committee, and the Senate Committee on Academic Freedom and Faculty Rights, and certain functions of University officers (department chairpersons, deans, cognizant vice presidents, and the President) as related to retention, promotion, and tenure reviews.

-This Policy governs performance review processes for all faculty members appointed to any tenure-line faculty position in any academic unit of the University (except processes for periodic post-tenure reviews of tenured faculty, which are governed by Policy 6-321).
+B. Scope: This Policy governs performance review processes for all faculty members appointed to any tenure-line faculty position in any academic unit of the University (except processes for periodic post-tenure reviews of tenured faculty, which are governed by Policy 6-321).
 The rights associated with the status of retention in a tenure-track position, or holding a tenured position, are described in other University Regulations, including Policy 6-311.
-Review processes for faculty members appointed to career-line, adjunct or visiting faculty category positions (as described in Policy 6-300), or for persons in non-faculty academic employee positions (as described in Policy 6-309), are separately governed by [Policy 6-310].
-Review processes for persons holding any special "named position" such as an endowed chair are separately governed by [Policy 9-003: Endowed Chairs].
+Review processes for faculty members appointed to career-line, adjunct, or visiting faculty category positions (as described in Policy 6-300), or for persons in non-faculty academic employee positions (as described in Policy 6-309), are separately governed by Policy 6-310.
+Review processes for persons holding any special "named position" such as an endowed chair are separately governed by Policy 9-003: Endowed Chairs.

 (EndNote 1: Adaptation for variations in organizational structure.)